 The department is housed in a modern three-building complex with adequate parking for all staff.
 It is designed to afford spacious and beautiful surroundings.
-Each Fellow's office is 13x14 feet with an 11x14 foot work area shared between offices.
+Each Fellow's office is 13 x 14 feet with an 11 x 14 foot work area shared between offices.
 Each Fellow has a desktop personal computer with complete office database and internet access.
+Cell phones are issued to each Fellow.
 Microscopes are provided in the shared work areas.
 The toxicology laboratory has 20,000 square feet.
 Three autopsy rooms are fully equipped, one being in a separate building for decomposed and infectious cases and anthropological study.
 The autopsy work stations are large, well lit, and designed for ease of use and cleanliness.
 The air handling systems of the entire complex are the ultimate to assure precipitation of odor-causing molecules and filterable dusts.
 The Records Bureau contains two research record rooms for study of more than five decades of records.
 The Forensic Imaging Bureau includes an indoor high speed photographic laboratory with digital motion picture capability of 10,000 frames per second plus a computerized photo-imaging system of the most modern design.
-That Bureau also conducts an Internship program for photography students from within the U.S. and occasionally other countries.
-Because the facilities are so unique and all-encompassing, they are best seen rather than described.
+That Bureau also conducts an Internship program for photographic students from both within and the U.S. and occasionally other countries.